-Includes employees and contracted assistance.
+2 Includes employees and contracted assistance.

-- During 2015 and 2016, some management and specialized training was deferred to meet audit deadlines.
-Beginning in 2015, some specialized training was available via webinar or in Saskatchewan thereby decreasing travel time for training events. - Office administration time increased in 2016 as a result of developing a new five-year Strategic Plan. - The Office finalized its Strategic Plan including assigning working groups to begin research on key strategic initiatives. - This represents 60 full-time equivalent employees and 2 full-time equivalent contracted assistance.
+During 2016, some management and specialized training was deferred to meet audit deadlines.
+In addition, some specialized training was available via webinar or in Saskatchewan thereby decreasing travel time for training events.

+4 Office administration time increased in 2016 as a result of developing a new five-year Strategic Plan.

+5 The Office finalized its Strategic Plan including assigning working groups to begin research on key strategic initiatives.

+6 This represents 60 full-time equivalent employees and 2 full-time equivalent contracted assistance.